monome/docs/docs/modular/ansible/index.md

 *Polyphonic pattern instrument*

 Æarthsea is somewhat updated from [the original Earthsea module](https://monome.org/docs/modular/earthsea/).
 It no longer supports the two- and three-finger shape memories of the original module.
 However, it now supports a form of polyphonic/round-robin output.

-The version for Ansible has a few changes from the [version 2](https://vimeo.com/146731772) (which is an update from [version 1](http://monome.org/docs/modular/meadowphysics/))-- primarily in that this new version can map a scale of notes to the individual row triggers.
-Those linked docs will give some additional insight (though perhaps also some confusion) prior to the completion of the material below.
+The mode LED will show whitish-orange whilst Æarthsea is running.

 ### Interface